-The overall thermal resistance between a LUXEON emitter and the heatsink is strongly affected by the design and material of the PCB on which the emitter is soldered.
-Metal Core PCBs, FR-4 and CEM-3 PCB substrates are commonly used to mount LEDs.
+The overall thermal resistance between a LUXEON emitter and the heat sink is strongly affected by the design and material of the PCB on which the emitter is soldered.
+Metal Core PCBs have been historically used in the LED industry for their low thermal resistance and rigidity.
+However, MCPCBs may not always offer the most economical solution.
+Multi-layer epoxy FR4 PCBs are commonly used in the electronics industry and can, if properly designed, yield an appropriate low-cost solution for various LED applications.